Todd and Julie Chrisley sentenced for fraud and tax crimes convictions - KTVZ

 Then, while earning millions of dollars on their former reality show, the Chrisleys, along with their accountant, conspired to defraud the IRS and evade collection of delinquent taxes.

-“Chrisley Knows Best” debuted in 2014 on the USA Network and ran for nine seasons.
+“Chrisley Knows Best” debuted in 2014 on the USA Network.
+New episodes, filmed prior to the trial, will debut sometime next year.

 In a short statement to CNN in June, one of Todd Chrisley’s attorneys, Bruce Morris, said they were, “disappointed in the verdict” and planned to appeal.